labropouloun/Traffic-Sign-Classification-and-Detection/README.md

 \- Signs are categorized into 43 classes (e.g., speed limits, no entry, turn directions, children crossing, etc.).

-\- Images vary in size and background, including cropped traffic signs and full-scene images with bounding boxes.
+\- Images vary in size and background, including cropped traffic signs and full-scene images.

 &nbsp;